Generic name: FENTANYL 0.1mg

 Patients MUST wait at least 4 hours before treating another episode of breakthrough pain with SUBSYS.
 Once a successful dose has been found, patients should limit consumption to four or fewer doses per day.

 Dosage adjustment of SUBSYS may be required in some patients in order to continue to provide adequate relief of breakthrough pain.

 If signs of excessive opioid effects appear following administration of a single SUBSYS dose, subsequent doses should be decreased.

 Generally, only increase the SUBSYS dose when a single administration of the current dose fails to adequately treat the breakthrough pain episode for several consecutive episodes.

 If the patient experiences greater than four breakthrough pain episodes per day, the dose of the maintenance (around-the-clock) opioid used for persistent pain should be re-evaluated.
 In addition, if pain worsens, re-evaluate the patient for changes in the underlying pain condition.

-Administration of SUBSYS
+Discontinuation of SUBSYS

 Disposal of SUBSYS

 Patients and caregivers must be advised to dispose of used unit dose systems immediately after use and any unneeded unit dose systems remaining from a prescription as soon as they are no longer needed.
 Consumed units represent a special risk because they are no longer protected by the child resistant blister package, yet may contain enough medicine to be fatal to a child. [see Patient Counseling Information (17)].